clearlinux/clear-linux-documentation/source/collaboration/writing-guide.rst

   document first, and organize supporting information towards the end of the page.
-* **Write scannable headings.** Expect readers of documentation to skim and scan the content, and to leave if they dont find what they need quickly.
+* **Write scannable headings.** Expect readers of documentation to skim and scan the content, and to leave if they don't find what they need quickly.
 Good headings add organization to your content and help the reader to find and understand content more effectively.
 Follow our guidelines for writing effective `Headings`_.